amarpatel-xx/jhipster-cassandra-composite-primary-key-example/README.md

 ### Build Java Microservices using the Cassandra Composite Primary Key Blueprint

-#### 1. To generate a microservices architecture with Cassandra composite primary key support, run the following command:
+1. To generate a microservices architecture with Cassandra composite primary key support, run the following command:
 ```shell
 npm install -g generator-jhipster-cassandra-composite-primary-key

 sh saathratri-generate-code-dev-cassandra.sh
 ```

-#### 2. You should see the message:
+ 2. You should see the message:
 ```shell
 Congratulations, JHipster execution is complete!
 ```

 ### Run your Cassandra Composite Primary Key Entities Example

-#### 1. When the process is complete, cd into the `gateway` directory and start Keycloak and Eureka using Docker Compose.
+1. When the process is complete, cd into the `gateway` directory and start Keycloak and Eureka using Docker Compose.
 ```shell
 cd gateway
 docker compose -f src/main/docker/keycloak.yml up -d
 docker compose -f src/main/docker/jhipster-registry.yml up -d
 ```

-#### 2. Start `gateway` database with Docker by opening a terminal and navigating to its directory and running the Docker command.
+2. Start `gateway` database with Docker by opening a terminal and navigating to its directory and running the Docker command.
 Then start the `gateway` by running the Maven command.
 ```shell
 npm run docker:db:up
 ./mvnw spring-boot:run
 ```

-#### 3. Start `blog` database with Docker by opening a terminal and navigating to its directory and running the Docker command.
+3. Start `blog` database with Docker by opening a terminal and navigating to its directory and running the Docker command.
 Then, start the `blog` microservice.
 ```shell
 cd blog
 npm run docker:db:up
 ./mvnw spring-boot:run
 ```

-#### 4. Start `store` database with Docker by opening a terminal and navigating to its directory and running the Docker command.
+4. Start `store` database with Docker by opening a terminal and navigating to its directory and running the Docker command.
 Then, start the `store` microservice.
 ```shell
 cd store
 npm run docker:db:up
 ./mvnw spring-boot:run
 ```

-### Identity Providers
+### Switch Identity Providers

 JHipster ships with Keycloak when you choose OAuth 2.0 / OIDC as the authentication type.